 Once installed and connected to the app, you can run everything from your smartphone or tablet, with no concern for services, wireless radios or other worries.

 Key Features of the VeraEdge Controller

-- Initial Look: The VeraEdge is a plain, matte, black box with a gentle curved design, retailing for around $99.
+- Initial Look: The VeraEdge is a plain, matte, black box with a gentle curved design.
+For the latest prices check here.
 Once connected to the network, following the online setup instructions, the VeraEdge is managed through a single app that you can access via your PC or a smartphone or tablet.